att-comdev/halcyon-kubernetes/README.md

-# halcyon-kubernetes
+# Halcyon-Kubernetes Quickstart
 Please see [release notes](https://github.com/att-comdev/halcyon-kubernetes/releases) for current and planned features.

 Ansible playbooks for a kubadm-based Kubernetes deployment, on supporting any cloud and any kubeadm-enabled OS.
+This project is intended to provide a quick and lightweight solution for development of [Kolla-Kubernetes](http://docs.openstack.org/developer/kolla-kubernetes/quickstart.html), or any other type of development environment which requires the use of Helm and PVC's (i.e. Ceph) for Kubernetes resources.

 **Currently Supported:**